MCengiz16/TestForge/README.md

 ## 💾 Settings

 Settings are stored locally in a `settings/` directory and persist across restarts.
 Your API keys and configuration are never committed to git.

+## 🙏 Acknowledgments

+This project is based on [browser-use/web-ui](https://github.com/browser-use/web-ui) and has been specialized for intelligent test automation.
+We thank the browser-use team for their excellent foundation.

 ## 🤝 Contributing